kurator-org/kurator-web/README.md

     pip install -r kurator-validation/packages/kurator_dwca/requirements.txt

-In order to build the kurator-fp-validation workflows via maven install, first build the FP-CurationServices dependency followed by kurator-fp-validation:
+In order to build the kurator-fp-validation workflows via maven install, first build the FP-CurationServices dependency followed by kurator-fp-validation (you may need to build FP-CurationServices skipping the tests, as some tests invoke network services and may fail):

     cd FP-CurationServices
-    mvn install
+    mvn clean install -DskipTests

     cd kurator-fp-validation
-    mvn install
+    mvn clean install

 #### Configuration